 Stereotyping people into boxes of – who does what at what age – can be inaccurate (not to mention unfair).

-Whether it is your career, your family or your relationships find purpose and quality in the way you spend your time.
+Whether it’s your career, family or your relationships seek purpose and quality in the way you spend your time.

 Resist the urge to be judgmental